We offer various internships to encourage and engage new talent in our industry and Opus.

 - Must be able to work on site in our Minnetonka, Minn., office (housing / transportation stipend available)

-This is a paid internship, beginning June 19th for the duration of 10 weeks at $17/hour, plus a stipend for transportation and living expenses.
+This is a paid internship from June 10 through August 16 (subject to change based on intern's school schedule) for the duration of 10 weeks at $17/hour, plus a stipend for transportation and living expenses.
 Interns can expect to work 32–40 hours per week, Monday through Friday.

 An online application and letter of recommendation will be required to be considered.
 Applications must be received no later than March 15.
 If you require assistance with your application, please refer to your guidance counselor or advisor at your school.
 Internships will be awarded on or by April 30.

 Additional questions can be submitted to firstname.lastname@example.org.